 33 Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.”

 16 Simon Peter answered, “You are the Messiah, the Son of the living God.”

 5 The angel said to the women, “Do not be afraid, for I know that you are looking for Jesus, who was crucified.
 6 He is not here; he has risen, just as he said.
 Come and see the place where he lay.

 70 They all asked, “Are you then the Son of God?”

 1 In the beginning was the Word, and the Word was with God, and the Word was God.

 14 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of graceand truth.

-Have a question about what we believe at Hope Church?
+Have a question about what we believe at The Church at South Edmonton?
 Get in touch with a person on our lead team directly by clicking the button below.